 - Liens for taxes or assessments or other rights of any taxing agency that does not consent to the sale.

-- Easements, which you need to look up, constituting servitudes upon or burdens to the property; any water rights; or title that is held separately from title to the property; and restrictions of record.
+- Something called easements, which you need to look up, constituting servitudes upon or burdens to the property; any water rights; or title that is held separately from title to the property; and restrictions of record.

 - Any unaccepted, recorded, irrevocable offers of dedication of the property to the public or a public entity.
 It doesn’t matter if it is for a public purpose and recorded options of any taxing agency to purchase the property or any interest therein for a public purpose.